Emmanuel-002/him-client/README.md

 # him-client
-An application built for hospital management system
+An application built for hospital information management system